The Best Cinematographers Ever!by dziwnytenswiat | created - 10 Apr 2018 | updated - 3 hours ago | Public

 Tonino Delli Colli was born on November 20, 1922 in Rome, Lazio, Italy as Antonio Delli Colli.
-He is known for his work on The Name of the Rose (1986), Life Is Beautiful (1997) and Once Upon a Time in America (1984).
+He is known for his work on The Name of the Rose (1986), Life Is Beautiful (1997) and Bitter Moon (1992).
 He was married to Alexandra Delli Colli.
 He died on August 16, 2005 in Rome.

 Giuseppe 'Peppino' Rotunno entered the film industry as a still photographer at Cinecitta but lost his job due to his anti-fascist views.
 Conscripted and sent to Greece in 1942, he then served as a newsreel cameraman with the Italian army film unit.
 A year later, he was captured during the German ...